Anthony Carmona: High Court Judge

 In 2004, he was appointed a High Court Judge at the Supreme Court of Trinidad and Tobago.

 International Criminal Court

 On 12 December 2011, he was elected as a judge of the International Criminal Court.
 He won the office in the first ballot in the Assembly of States Parties with 72 of 104 votes; 70 votes were needed.
 Carmona took office on 11 March 2012.
+He resigned the office on 18 March 2013, the day he assumed office as President of Trinidad and Tobago.

 President of Trinidad and Tobago

 Nomination

 On 3 February 2013, Prime Minister Kamla Persad-Bissessar announced that the ruling party would nominate Carmona to succeed outgoing President George Maxwell Richards.
 The following day, Keith Rowley, leader of the opposition People's National Movement, indicated that his party supported Carmona's nomination.
 However, following this announcement, the People's National Movement questioned Carmona's eligibility to serve as President, given his work outside the country between 2001 and 2004.
 (To be eligible to be elected president, a person must be "ordinarily resident" in the country for the ten years prior to election.)
 Attorney General Anand Ramlogan responded by saying that the government had consulted with legal experts who expressed the opinion that Carmona met this requirement.